django/asgiref/specs/www.rst

 The HTTP format covers HTTP/1.0, HTTP/1.1 and HTTP/2, as the changes in HTTP/2 are largely on the transport level.
-A protocol server should give different requests on the same HTTP/2 connection different scopes, and correctly multiplex the responses back into the same stream as they come in.
+A protocol server should give different scopes to different requests on the same HTTP/2 connection, and correctly multiplex the responses back to the same stream in which they came.
 The HTTP version is available as a string in the scope.

 Multiple header fields with the same name are complex in HTTP.
 RFC 7230